 Care home cleaning shapes the safety, comfort, and wellbeing of every resident.
 Although many teams work hard every day, mistakes still happen.
 These slips rarely come from a lack of effort.
 Instead, they usually stem from outdated routines, rushed schedules, unclear responsibilities, or a simple misunderstanding of what “good” looks like.
-Because care homes operate under constant pressure, these mistakes build up quickly.
-They also create unnecessary risks.
+Because care homes operate under constant pressure, these mistakes build up quickly and create unnecessary risks.

-However, care homes can avoid most problems with the right knowledge and a consistent approach.
-When teams understand the biggest pitfalls, they can improve standards, reduce infection risk, and save time.
-Most importantly, they can protect residents who rely on a clean, healthy environment.
+However, most of these problems can be avoided with the right knowledge and a consistent approach.
+When teams understand the biggest pitfalls, they improve standards, reduce infection risk, and save time.
+Most importantly, they protect residents who rely on a clean, healthy environment.

 1. Cleaning Without a Structured Plan